What is servant leadership—and what is it not?

 How is traditional leadership different from servant leadership?

-The differences between these leadership styles originate from those priorities we covered in my previous example:
+The differences between these leadership styles originate from the priorities we covered in my previous example:

 Like traditional leaders, servant leaders will create a vision and values for the organization.
-They will set goals and objectives for employees to achieve.
-Servant leaders, however, share power with employees to enable them to achieve the vision, live the values, and hit the goals.
+They will set goals and objectives for team members to achieve.
+Servant leaders, however, share power with team members to enable them to achieve the vision, live the values, and hit the goals.

 Unlike traditional leaders, servant leaders use their power to: